hawlast/hawlast/README.md

 - 👋 Hi, I’m @hawlast
-- 👀 I’m interested in PHP, JSON, Javascript, Andoid apps
+- 👀 I’m interested in PHP, JSON and Android apps
 - 💞️ I’m looking to collaborate on web applications, mobile apps
 - 📫 How to reach me on hawlast@gmail.com